caltechlibrary/eprints2archives/README.md

 Introduction
 ------------

-One way to improve preservation and distribution of EPrints server contents is to archive the web pages in archiving sites such as the [Internet Archive](https://archive.org/web/).  _Eprints2archives_ is a self-contained program that does exactly that.
-It contacts a given EPrints server, obtains the list of documents it serves (optionally filtered based such as such things as modification date), and sends the document URLs to archiving sites.
-The program is written in Python 3 and works over a network using an EPrints server's REST API.
+One approach to improving preservation and distribution of EPrints server contents is to archive the web pages in sites such as the [Internet Archive](https://archive.org/web/).  _Eprints2archives_ is a self-contained program to do exactly that.
+It contacts a given EPrints server, obtains the list of documents it serves (optionally filtered based on such things as modification date), and sends document URLs to archiving sites.
+It is written in Python 3 and works over a network using an EPrints server's REST API.

 Installation